 Chart 6 displays a prudent basis for a new petroleum fiscal policy formulation.
-Important for governments is to decide on the "pivot point" price, which is the price below which the petroleum industry is assisted by government (in a relative way) and above which the government recovers lost government income under low price.
-In order to be conservative, governments should preferably select this "pivot point" low enough to have a reasonable probability of replenishing lost revenues.
-The "pivot point" price can be assumed to be \$ 60 per barrel adjusted yearly for inflation.
+It is important for governments to decide on the "pivot price", which is the price below which the petroleum industry is assisted by government (in a relative way) and above which the government recovers lost government income under low price.
+In order to be conservative, governments should preferably select this "pivot" point low enough to have a reasonable probability of replenishing "lost" revenues during periods of high prices.

+Based on the price variation of the last 43 years, the "pivot price" can be assumed to be \$ 60 per barrel adjusted yearly for inflation.
 The upper policy limit would be \$ 100 per barrel and the lower policy limit \$ 25 per barrel.
 In other words the fiscal policy would be based on the conservative assumption that it is probable that oil prices will vary between this high and this low during most of the years in the coming decades.

 If nations want to promote the very considerable investments that still need to be made in the supply of new oil and gas, the fiscal policies should result in providing robust economics at an oil price of \$ 60 per barrel adjusted for inflation.
 Economically marginal oil and gas reserves at \$ 60 per barrel would cost about \$ 25 per barrel in terms of capital and operating costs.
 This \$ 25 per barrel also corresponds to the low price policy level.
-Therefore, petroleum fiscal policies should not be based on promoting resources costing in excess of \$ 25 per barrel based on this price framework.